 Once considered an expensive luxury, Botox, dermal fillers and other medical aesthetic procedures have become much more commonplace.
 Medical aesthetics is one of the most lucrative business opportunities for nurse practitioners today.
-In fact, only about 10% to 15% of the current demand for medical aesthetic services is being met, meaning that entrepreneurial Practitioners can build fulfilling and profitable practices in this specialty.
+In fact, only about 10% to 15% of the current demand for medical aesthetic services is being met, meaning that entrepreneurial practitioners can build fulfilling and profitable practices in this specialty.

 Benefits to Practice Medical

 One of the sociological forces fueling interest in medical aesthetics is workforce competition.
 As baby boomers age, they will work longer alongside the younger population.
 To stay competitive, they are demanding to feel and look better.
 In addition, medical aesthetics treatments are much less expensive than plastic surgery.
 The procedures produce minimal pain and less downtime than plastic surgery and patients tend to be happier with their appearance after medical aesthetics.

 Learning how to effectively perform medical aesthetics procedures will enhance your practice, increase your income and provide widespread patient satisfaction.
 For more information on courses, contact Aesthetic Institute of Massachusetts.